Still I Rise by Maya Angelou – Complete Poem Explanation | Summary & Analysis

 29. Out of the huts of history’s shame

-👉 The poet declares that she rises from a past marked by humiliation and oppression.
+👉 The poet declares that she rises from a past marked by humiliation, slavery, and racial injustice.

 30. I rise